 In fact, no one ever discovered what happened to the Mary Celeste.
 New owners refitted the ship and put it back into service, despite superstitions that it ghosts haunted it.
 By 1885 Boston businessman Wesley Gove had purchased her.
 Despite his efforts, Gove was unable to make a success of the Mary Celeste.
 He cooked up a scheme to load her with junk, over-insure her and deliberately wreck her in Haiti.

 The scheme worked as far as it went.
-The Mary Celeste went to the bottom off Haiti, but insurance investigators caught on and refused to pay Gove for the fraudulent losses he claimed.
+The Mary Celeste went to the bottom off Haiti, but insurance investigators caught on.
+They refused to pay Gove for the fraudulent losses he claimed.